bitrix24/b24restdocs/api-reference/catalog/catalog/catalog-catalog-add.md

 This method adds a trade catalog.

-This method is only used in the on-premise version.
+The method is used only in the on-premise version.

 ## Method Parameters